VILLASframework/documentation/VILLASnode.md

 2. An other way to connect simulation equipment is by using a client-application which itself sends the data over the network to VILLASnode.
     In this scenario, VILLASnode uses the @ref node-type-socket node-type to communicate with the client-application.

-Usually, new clients / equipemnt should be implemented as a new node-type as part of VILLASnode.
+Usually, new clients / equipment should be implemented as a new node-type as part of VILLASnode.
 Using a dedicated client-application which communicates via the 'socket' type is deprecated because it leads to code duplication.